 Rugby Betting FAQs for UK Players

-Yes, rugby betting has been legal in the UK ever since betting was legalised.
-This took place in 1960, so rugby has had a good many years of legal betting under its belt.
+Yes, Rugby betting has been legal in the UK ever since betting was legalised.
+This took place in the 60’s, so rugby has had a good many years of legal betting under its belt.

 Live betting is also known as in-play betting.
 This is when you place a wager on a rugby game that’s already underway.